AXLE: Coordinated Offloading with Asynchronous Back-Streaming in Computational Memory Systems: Evaluation

-However, the performance improvement can be marginal for certain workloads, as illustrated in \Cref{fig:eval_e2eTimes}(h).
-During LLM inference, the host offloads the attention block to CCM (\Cref{tab:back_workloadOffloading}), meaning CCM executes QKV projection, attention, and output projection, while the host handles the fully-connected MLP layers.
-In this case, CCM processes a large dataset, but the intermediate attention output is considerably small ([1, \texttt{hidden\_size}]). \cred{As a result, the number of host tasks is much smaller than the number of CCM tasks due to this data dependency.} \cred{Note that even with pipelining, the final host task always sits at the end of the pipeline.} When the number of host tasks is small, the time to complete this last task roughly matches the total runtime of concurrently executed host tasks in the baseline, leading to similar end-to-end performance (i.e., \cred{\Cref{fig:eval_LLM_analysis_16ccm_32host}}). \cred{ \Cref{fig:eval_LLM_analysis_result} shows the same workload under a different hardware setup.
-With fewer host processing units, the host can no longer handle all requests in a single batch \cred{(i.e., the green host tasks are no longer fully concurrent)}, making \system’s overlapped execution more effective, as illustrated in \Cref{fig:eval_LLM_analysis_4ccm_8host}.
-Consequently, \system achieves a 76.15\% runtime ratio (p10) compared to RP. }
+However, the performance improvement can be marginal for certain workloads \iscaRev{and configurations}, as illustrated in \Cref{fig:eval_e2eTimes}(h).
+During LLM inference, the host offloads the attention block to CCM (\Cref{tab:back_workloadOffloading}), while the host handles the fully-connected MLP layers.
+In this case, CCM processes a large dataset, but the intermediate attention output is considerably small ([1, \texttt{hidden\_size}]), \iscaRev{which leads to result sparsity}. \cred{As a result, host tasks \sheph{are far fewer} than CCM tasks due to this \iscaRev{sparse} data dependency.} \cred{Note that even with \sheph{overlapping}, the final host task always sits at the end of the pipeline.} When the number of host tasks is small, this last task\sheph{'s runtime} roughly matches the total runtime of concurrently executed host tasks in the baseline, leading to similar end-to-end performance (i.e., \cred{\Cref{fig:eval_LLM_analysis_16ccm_32host}}). \cred{ \Cref{fig:eval_LLM_analysis_result} shows the same workload under a different hardware setup.
+With fewer host processing units, the host can no longer \sheph{batch all requests} \cred{(i.e., the green host tasks are no longer fully concurrent)}, making \system’s \sheph{overlap} more effective, as illustrated in \Cref{fig:eval_LLM_analysis_4ccm_8host}.
+Consequently, \system achieves a \iscaRev{75.99\%} runtime ratio (p10) compared to RP. }